 Burns can happen just about any time and any place.
 Spilled coffee, mischievous campfire, over-heated car engine — our world is rife with potential for harm through heat.
 Should you find yourself with a first or even second-degree burn, you can almost always treat it yourself.
 A couple tips: You want to slowly cool the affected area with cool, not icy, water.
 Make sure to clean the burn and apply an antibiotic ointment, and don’t pop the blisters, as that increases the infection risk.
-More info about treating burns can be found here.

 14. Tell a Joke

 In the age of dank memes and viral videos, the art of the well-told joke is a dying skill.
 Knowing how to make people laugh without resorting to showing a guy kicked in the nuts on your smartphone will set you apart from the pack.
 Plus, when you’re out in the middle of the woods and cell phone reception is non-existent, knowing how to tell a well-timed joke will be some of the only entertainment you have.

 If you regularly watch your local news for the weather forecast, or check your smartphone for it, you know how often they are flat out wrong.
 While forecasting has come a long ways, some of the most accurate tools are the oldest.
 Barometers, for instance, can tell you what the weather will be like in the next 24-48 hours as well as any professional forecast.
 Beyond scientific instruments, even old proverbs — like “Red sky at night, sailors delight; red skies in morning, sailors take warning” — have many kernels of truth contained within.
 Soon enough your own predictions will be beating that of your local weatherman.